-Corporate governance of listed companies in Spain is basically set forth by the standard corporate legislation of a compulsory nature and by a corporate governance code, the recommendations of which, addressed generally to listed companies, may be voluntarily followed.
-Although these two sets of rules and recommendations follow different structures, there is not a strict separation between them, as legal rules have been enacted following recommendations on corporate governance given by the prevailing corporate governance codes and, in turn, the latter uses concepts and structures provided for by legislation.
+Corporate governance of listed companies in Spain is primarily regulated by the standard corporate legislation of a compulsory nature and by a corporate governance code, the recommendations of which are generally addressed to listed companies and may be followed voluntarily.
+Although these two sets of rules and recommendations follow different structures, there is no strict separation between them, as legal rules have been enacted following recommendations on corporate governance given by the prevailing corporate governance codes and, in turn, the latter use concepts and structures provided for by the legislation.

-The applicable corporate legislation is mainly composed of the Companies Act, approved by Royal Legislative Decree 1/2010, of 2 July ('the Companies Act'), which sets forth the rules for capital companies, including a section with specific rules for listed companies.
-In addition, Law 24/1988, of 28 July, on the Securities Markets ('the Securities Market Act') provides for additional rules relating to listed companies and certain information requirements relating to corporate governance practices.
+The applicable corporate legislation is mainly composed of the Companies Law, approved by Royal Legislative Decree 1/2010, of 2 July ('the Companies Law'), which sets out the rules for all limited liability companies, including a section with specific rules for listed companies.
+In addition, Law 24/1988, of 28 July, on the securities markets ('the Securities Market Law') provides additional rules relating to listed companies and specific information requirements relating to corporate governance practices.

-As to the voluntary corporate governance codes, the first corporate governance code ('the Olivencia Code') was drafted by the Olivencia Committee in 1998 as a response to a demand by the markets and the economic agents to increase efficacy, agility, accountability and transparency in the governance of listed companies, as well as to ensure a more effective protection of shareholders.
-The Olivencia Code - the recommendations of which were limited to the scope of the functions of the board of directors - was very much influenced by the developments that originated in the Anglo-Saxon world and that had spread to different countries, but adapted to the peculiarities of the Spanish economy where the process of privatisation of public companies determined an increase in the number of shareholders and an awareness of the need for adequate safeguards to their position.
-Although its recommendations were not generally followed by Spanish listed companies, the Olivencia Code placed for the first time in the Spanish market the debate on the composition, practices and functioning of boards of directors, conducted a thorough analysis of the Spanish market in terms of listed companies, shareholding structure and board behaviour, and created the basis for the growth of the corporate governance practices over the coming years with the introduction of new concepts, such as that of independent directors and the disclosure of conflicts of interest.
+As to the voluntary corporate governance codes, the first corporate governance code ('the Olivencia Code') was drafted by the Olivencia Committee in 1998 as a response to a demand by the markets and the economic agents to increase efficiency, agility, accountability and transparency in the governance of listed companies, as well as to ensure a more effective protection of shareholders.
+The Olivencia Code - the recommendations of which were limited to the scope of the functions of the board of directors - was very much influenced by the developments that had originated in the Anglo-Saxon world and that had spread to different countries.
+Nevertheless it adapted these developments to the peculiarities of the Spanish economy where the process of privatisation of public companies determined an increase in the number of shareholders and an awareness of the need for adequate safeguards for their position.
+Although its recommendations were not generally followed by Spanish listed companies, the Olivencia Code for the first time in the Spanish market highlighted the debate regarding the composition, practices and functioning of boards of directors, led to a thorough analysis of the Spanish market in terms of listed companies, shareholding structure and board behaviour, and created the basis for the growth of the corporate governance practices over the coming years with the introduction of new concepts, such as that of independent directors and the disclosure of conflicts of interest.